Friends make our lives richer — at least that's the goal.

-You may have seen some examples of toxic friendships in movies or TV shows — for example, Anna Delvey and her "friends" in "Inventing Anna," Blair and Serena's dynamic in "Gossip Girl," even (dare we say it) Ferris and Cameron in "Ferris Bueller's Day Off."
-But could you spot the signs of a toxic friendship in your own life?
+You have probably seen examples of toxic friendships in movies or TV shows — for example, Anna Delvey and her "friends" in "Inventing Anna," "The Plastics" in the blockbuster movie "Mean Girls," or even (dare we say it) Ferris and Cameron in "Ferris Bueller's Day Off."

-Karina Aybar-Jacobs, a licensed therapist and coach, says that if you're in a toxic friendship you may feel depleted, guilty or perhaps feel a sense of inadequacy — even if you can list ways that you have been a good friend to that person.
+Karina Aybar-Jacobs, a licensed therapist and coach, says to consider if you've been feeling depleted, guilty or inadequate — even if you can think of countless ways you've been a good friend to that person.

 1. They disrespect your boundaries.